-Here are some of The Suffolk Times stories you may have missed this week.
+Here are 10 Suffolk Times stories you may have missed over the last week.
 To make sure you stay on top of breaking North Fork news, follow @thesuffolktimes on Twitter.

 Looking for work, or know someone who is?

-Times/Review classifieds offers local companies a place to advertise their job openings each week, and this week over 65 positions are available from construction supervisors, to a bartender position positions at a Greenport hotel.
+Times/Review classifieds offers local companies a place to advertise their job openings each week, and this week close to 40 positions are available from restaurant help, to a mason, to sailing instructors.